 Reverse Mortgage

 Unlike a conventional mortgage, some reverse mortgages have backing from government institutions, such as the Federal Housing Administration (FHA).
-The FHA will only insure an home equity conversion mortgage or HECM loan.
+The FHA will only insure a home equity conversion mortgage or HECM loan.
 These loans make up more than half of the reverse mortgage market in America, as retirement becomes more expensive.

 Reverse Mortgage Requirements

-- You have to be the titleholder.
+- The borrower must be the titleholder.

 Types of Reverse Mortgages